 The Foreigner's Guide to a Japanese toilet panel

-To my immediate horror, I realized that there were only two bathroom stalls and they were unisex.
-I stood in line worrying about what the men and women coming out of the stalls were leaving behind for me to find.
+To my immediate horror, I realised that there were only two bathroom stalls, and they were unisex.
+I stood in line, worrying about what the men and women coming out of the stalls were leaving behind for me to find.
 When it was finally my turn, I took a deep breath and entered.
 At first glance, everything was spotless.
-I sat down to realize that the toilet seat was warm.
+I sat down and realised that the toilet seat was warm.

 Japanese toilet displaying Japanese sounds

 A few hours and beers later, nature called again, disrupting our arcade fun.
 We walked by noisy flashing machines into an equally exciting bathroom.
 The men’s room, I was told, was especially fascinating.
-It was all in Japanese so we can only guess what was happening, but it looked like the urinal was analyzing the pee.
+It was all in Japanese, so we could only guess what was happening, but it looked like the urinal was analysing the pee.

 Overall Experience